austinseraphin/motion-accessibility/README.md

 application through a purely textual interface.
 This works well for blind developers and command line users.

+Please note that this does *NOT* substitute for testing with VoiceOver on the device.
+You will only truly know if your app works with VoiceOver by using it.

 #### Enabling the Console

 To enable the console, you can do one of two things.
 If you would just like to